Kelechi095/kelechi095/README.md

 # Hi👋 I am Kelechi

-### I am a Fullstack Web Developer from Nigeria.
+### I am a web developer from Nigeria.
 I have a passion for creating beautiful, efficient, accessible, responsive and user-centric web projects.
 My blend of front-end and back-end expertise makes me a valuable addition to any team.

 - 🔭 I’m currently expanding my tech stack